Overview of Edward Coles Fellowship

 Requirements at minimum include completion of at least one (1) year of legal writing prior to beginning the Fellowship, very good legal writing and legal research skills, and a commitment to upholding the enunciated protected civil rights under the Illinois Human Rights Act.
 Fellowships are unpaid, but interested students should contact their schools for information on outside funding resources or obtaining school credit.

-For additional information click on the following link: 2021 Summer Coles Fellows.
+Winter 2023: we are seeking 1-2 law students for a semester-long externship.
+For additional information click on the following link: Winter 2023 Coles Fellows.

-Spring/Fall: applications are accepted on a rolling basis.
-Please email (preferred) or mail a resume, cover letter, transcript, and writing sample to:
+To submit an application, please email a resume, cover letter, transcript, and writing sample to: